-While communication should be a priority for any organization, there are particular issues and challenges both manager and staff member need to overcome in order to make sure that lines of communication remain open and effective.
+While communication should be a priority for any organization, there are particular issues and challenges both managers and staff members need to overcome in order to make sure that lines of communication remain open and effective.

+Work has communication issues for many organizations.
 Here are some of the top communication problems being faced by people in the workplace today: